-Dr Henry is a non-executive director (and Chairman elect) of National Australia Bank Ltd and a non-executive director of the Australian Stock Exchange.
-He is Chairman of the Institute of Public Policy at the ANU, Chairman of the Advisory Council of the SMART Infrastructure Facility at the University of Wollongong and Chairman of the Sir Ronald Wilson Foundation.
-For a decade commencing in April 2001 Dr Henry was Secretary to the Treasury, a member of the Board of the Reserve Bank of Australia and a member of the Board of Taxation.
+Dr Henry is the Chairman and a non-executive director of National Australia Bank Ltd and a non-executive director of the Australian Stock Exchange.
+He is also Chairman of the Sir Ronald Wilson Foundation and Governor of the Committee of Economic Development of Australia (CEDA).
+For a decade commencing in 2001 Dr Henry was Secretary to the Treasury, a member of the Board of the Reserve Bank of Australia and a member of the Board of Taxation.
+Dr Henry resigned from the Board on 14 September 2016.